 Before his death, Eazy-E released a statement of redemption and last wishes: “I’m not saying this because I’m looking for a soft cushion wherever I’m heading, I just feel that I’ve got thousands and thousands of young fans that have to learn about what’s real when it comes to AIDS.
 Like the others before me, I would like to turn my own problem into something good that will reach out to all my homeboys and their kin.”

-His son, rapper Lil Eazy-E, has continued the legacy of his father while also being a known force in HIV and AIDS activism.
+His son, rapper Lil Eazy-E, has continued the musical legacy of his father while also becoming a well-known HIV and AIDS activist.

-Magic Johnson is a hero in multiple aspects.
-Not only is he credited as being a former basketball star, he’s also one of the first celebrities to come out as HIV-positive.
-Johnson made his announcement in 1991 — a time in which HIV was still holding a great deal of stigma.
-In a press conference he said, “Because of the HIV virus I have attained, I will have to retire from the Lakers… I plan to go on living for a long time.”
+Magic Johnson is a hero on several levels.
+Not only is he a former basketball star, he’s also one of the first celebrities to inform the world that he’s HIV-positive.
+Johnson made his announcement in 1991 — a time when the public believed a great number of misconceptions about HIV.
+In a press conference, he said, “Because of the HIV virus I have attained, I will have to retire from the Lakers… I plan to go on living for a long time.”

-Over 25 years later, Johnson has lived up to his plans.
-While still providing regular sports commentary, his experiences also led him to start the Magic Johnson Foundation as an educational and preventive tool to prevent the spread of HIV.
+Over 25 years later, Johnson has made good on his plan.
+While still involved in sports as a commentator, he also started the Magic Johnson Foundation, an educational organization whose aim is to prevent the spread of HIV.

 In thinking back to his diagnosis, Louganis told ESPN in 2016, “My doctor encouraged me that the healthiest thing for me would be to continue training for the Olympics.
 The diving was much more of a positive thing to focus on.
 I did suffer from depression; if we had a day off, I couldn’t get out of bed.
 I would just pull the covers over my head.
 But as long as I had something on the calendar, I showed up.”

-Today Louganis remains a regular inspiration — not just for athletes, but for those who are battling HIV stigma, too.
+Today Louganis remains a regular inspiration — not just for athletes, but also for those who battle HIV stigma.

 He was 45 years old at the time of his death in November 1991.
-His melodic voice and musical talents continue to inspire people today, as well as his fight against HIV.
+His melodic voice and musical talents, as well as his fight against HIV, continue to inspire people today.

 Today, Panozzo is maintaining his condition with medications while staying active in the fight against HIV.

 In 2015, actor Charlie Sheen publicly announced his HIV diagnosis.
 Though Sheen has been HIV-positive since 2011, he decided to publicize his condition to raise awareness.
-Adding to the controversy is his admission that he continued to have relations with women knowing he was HIV-positive at the time.
-Still, Sheen seems like he might be seeking some redemption, stating that he has a responsibility to “not shun away from responsibilities and opportunities that drive me to help others… I have a responsibility now to better myself and help a lot of other people.”
+Adding to the controversy is his admission that he continued to have relations with women knowing that he was HIV-positive at the time.
+Still, Sheen might be seeking some redemption, stating that he has to “not shun away from responsibilities and opportunities that drive me to help others… I have a responsibility now to better myself and help a lot of other people.”